meryminassian/RabbitMQ/README.md

 # RabbitMQ
-Creating a Channel and asserting a queue;
+Creating a Channel and asserting a queue.